knative/docs/docs/concepts/README.md

 reasoning about a resource's control plane shape and behaviors based on a common definition of that contact.
-If a resource has the same fields in the same schema locations as the contract specifies, and the control/data plane behaviors as the contract specifies, Knative can use that resource as if it is the generic duck type with little specific knowledge about the resource type.
+If a resource has the same fields in the same schema locations as the contract specifies, and the control/data plane behaviors as the common definition specifies, Knative can use that resource as if it is the generic duck type with little specific knowledge about the resource type.
 Some resources may choose to opt-in or be opt'ed-in to multiple duck types.